 Dessert Nachos are sweetened nachos layered to perfection.
 This one is cinnamon sugar chips with a variety of fruit piled on and then a sweet cream cheese glaze drizzled over top.
 Everything about these dessert nachos is fabulous.
 From the fresh fruit to the sweet chips to the easy way you can eat them to the fact that I don’t mind my kids indulging in a fruit overload!

-The next part in making fruit nachos is chopping the fruit.
-I used strawberries, raspberries, blueberries, and kiwis.
+Fruit: I used strawberries, raspberries, blueberries, and kiwis.
 I love the variety of colors in that selection.
 The blueberries and raspberries did not need to be chopped, but the strawberries and kiwi did.
-I hulled the strawberries and then chopped into pieces no bigger than the blueberries.
+I hulled the strawberries and then chopped them into pieces no bigger than the blueberries.
 If you want to try these with other kinds of fruit, there really are no limits!
 Blackberries, watermelon, mango, peach, plums, grapes, apricots, nectarines… it’s a world of possibility.

 How to Cut Kiwi Fruit

 For the kiwi, I developed a method that makes sure you get every good part of the kiwi in every bite!
 (Read more about this in my Kiwi Bars recipe!)

 - Start by cutting the top off of the top and bottom of the kiwi.
 Next, cut it in half.

 - Using a large spoon, press the spoon down in between the skin and the flesh of the fruit and then move the spoon around the entire half.
 The fruit should pop right out.

 - Now slice each half into 3 sections.

 - Lay the section flat and cut it like you would a pizza, then cut 6 total pieces.
 Each individual piece will be a triangle and have a white center, black seeds, and the fabulous green fruit.
 It’s Kiwi bite perfection!

 Can I Make Dessert Nachos Without the Glaze?